 Nagaoka Fireworks Festival 長岡まつり大花火大会

-A fantastic fireworks display that brings half a million people both joy and tears
+A fantastic fireworks display that brings a million people both joy and tears

 First started in 1946 as a war-damage reconstruction event to mourn the deceased of WWII, the Nagaoka Fireworks Festival in Niigata Prefecture carries on the spirit of Japan through the decades.

-It's not difficult to see why this early August display of pyrotechnics is one of Japan's top three fireworks festivals, and as many as half a million people watch it every year.
+It's not difficult to see why this display of pyrotechnics from August 2-3 is one of Japan's top three fireworks festivals, and as many as a million people watch it every year.

-- Seeing the emotional "Phoenix" portion of the fireworks show
+- Seeing the emotional "Reconstruction Phoenix Fireworks" portion of the fireworks show

 - Enjoying the parades and processions that happen around town

 This fireworks event can be accessed by public transportation or by car.

 By train, take the Joetsu Shinkansen to Nagaoka Station.
 The festival venue is 20 minutes on foot from the station.

 By car, exit the Kanetsu Expressway at Nagaoka interchange.
 Parking is very limited and festival parking lots mostly charge a fee.
 Expect heavy traffic after the show.